Azure-Samples/communication-services-python-quickstarts/callautomation-connect-room/readme.md

 |---|-----------------------------------------|---|
 |sample| <table><tr><td>Python</tr></td></table> |<table><tr><td>azure</td><td>azure-communication-services</td></tr></table>|

-# Call Automation - Quick Start Sample
+# Connect to a room call using Call Automation SDK

-In this quickstart, we cover how you can use Call Automation SDK to connect to active room call with connect endpoint.
-Creating room with users and enabling pstn dialout to add pstn participant.
+In this quickstart sample, we cover how you can use Call Automation SDK to connect to an active Azure Communication Services (ACS) Rooms call with a connect endpoint.
-Creating room call with room id.
-The application is a web-based application built on Python.
+This involves creating a room call with room id and users and enabling PSTN dial out to add PSTN participant(s).

 ## Prerequisites